-Below: Bur Oak, Quercus macrocarpa Michx.: Ovate, broadest at the middle, (Fiddle-shaped) with many rounded lobes and a broad rounded tip that may resemble a crown as the lobes appear more as large teeth instead of lobes.
+Below: Bur Oak, Quercus macrocarpa Michx.: Ovate, broadest at the middle, (Fiddle-shaped) with many rounded lobes and a broad rounded tip that may resemble a crown as the tip lobes appear more as large teeth instead of lobes.
 There is considerable variety on how deep the lobes cut to the central rib.
 On some the indentations are slight, on others the two middle lobes are divided almost to the central rib.
 Color is dark green and slightly shiny on top and gray-green with fine hair under.
 The leaf stalk is short.
 Bases are rounded to pointed.
 Fall color is a rusty brown.

 Below: Swamp White Oak, Quercus bicolor Willd.: Ovate with a triangular or narrow wedge shape base and with a rounded point at the tip.
 The edges are not deeply cut but with broad large teeth, either on the entire leaf or just the top half.
 There can be many variations.
-The upper leaf is a dark shiny green and the underside much lighter with dense fine hair.
+The upper leaf is a dark shiny green and the underside whitish with dense fine hair.
 Fall color is yellow to rusty brown - not considered striking.

 Below: White Oak, Quercus alba L.: Oblong to ovate in shape, with a base that is a narrow wedge shape to triangular with the point forming the short stalk.
-There will be 7 to 10 (5 to 9) ascending lobes looking like fingers, and a rounded apex at the top end of the leaf.
+There will be 7 to 10 (5 to 9 usually) ascending lobes looking like fingers, and a rounded apex at the top end of the leaf.
 The lateral lobes indent to the mid-vein by 1/3 to 7/8ths of the distance and these lobes too have a somewhat rounded tip.
 The upper surface is a bright gray-green and underside is more whitish with erect hairs that disappear as the leaf matures.
 The secondary leaf veins are arched.
-Fall color can be yellow to yellowish-red.
+Fall color can be yellow to yellowish-red to mulberry.
 Leaves from the juvenile part of the tree can resemble those of Swamp White Oak and Bur Oak.

 Below: Northern Red Oak, Quercus rubra L.: Elliptical in shape, on a slender stalk, divided into 7 to 11 shallow, wavy lobes cleft 1/3 to 1/2 of the distance to the mid-vein.
-The lobes have bristly tips (awns) and are rounded near the mid-vein.
+The lobes have bristly tips (awns) and are rounded in the sinus near the mid-vein.
 The upper surface is a duller green, the underside a dull lighter green with tufts of hair along the mid-vein.
 Fall color is reddish-brown.
 A deeply lobed example (like the 1st photo) will resemble Northern Pin Oak shown below, but in viewing several examples note that the section along the mid-vein will generally have more leaf.
 Nor are they as shiny as Black Oak shown above.

-Below: Northern Pin Oak, Quercus ellipsoidalis E. J. Hill: Elliptical, broadest across the lobes nearest the tip, and can be divided over half way to the mid-vein with 5 to 7 deep lobes (sometimes 9).
+Below: Northern Pin Oak, Quercus ellipsoidalis E. J. Hill: Elliptical, broadest across the lobes above the middle, and can be divided over half way to the mid-vein with 5 to 7 deep lobes (sometimes 9).
 Each lobe ends in several bristle-tipped teeth (awns).
 Between the lobes (the sinuses) the area is generally round.
 There is a short leaf stalk, a shiny green upper surface and lighter under with tufts of hair along the mid-vein.
 The branching secondary veins appear raised from the surface.
 Fall color is brown to a deep red.

-Below: Pin Oak, Quercus palustris Münchh.: Of the 8 oaks listed here, this one is airly consistent in looks except for the base which can be truncate (1st photo) or obtuse (2nd photo), otherwise, the leaf is elliptic to oblong in outline with 5 to 7 deep lobes, cut nearly to the mid-vein (much deeper than the Northern Pin Oak shown above).
+Below: Pin Oak, Quercus palustris Münchh.: Of the 9 oaks listed here, this one is fairly consistent in looks except for the base which can be truncate (1st photo) or obtuse (2nd photo), otherwise, the leaf is elliptic to oblong in outline with 5 to 7 deep lobes, cut nearly to the mid-vein (much deeper than the Northern Pin Oak shown above).
 The sinuses of the lobes are irregular to rounded with the larger lobes forming a "U" shape.
-The lobes are tipped with 10 to 30 pointed bristles (awns).
+The lobes are tipped with pointed bristles (awns).
 The upper leaf surface is bright shiny green, the lower surface paler.
 Both surfaces are free of hair except for tufts of brownish hair on the underside at the veins.
 If the base is truncate in shape the base pair of lobes is frequently recurved.
 Fall color is red to reddish brown.